-The main content of the paper is complemented by four appendixes, \ref{app:general}--\ref{app:truth}.
+The main content of the paper is complemented by five appendixes, \ref{app:sigma}--\ref{app:truth}.
+Appendix~\ref{app:sigma} contains some further information on a toy example in the main paper.
 Appendix~\ref{app:general} explores other procedures of controlling false discoveries with \e-values, including the one based on a Bonferroni-type procedure of merging \e-values.
 If the goal is family-wise validity, such procedures (including the one in \citet{Holm:1979}) usually work very well, but if the goal is to control the number of false discoveries, they work much worse than arithmetic averaging.
 In this appendix we also discuss a Simes-type procedure based on \e-values.
-Appendix~\ref{app:GWGS} makes connections with Goeman and Solari's (\citeyear{Goeman/Solari:2011}) work explicit.
-As \citet[Supplementary material]{Hemerik/etal:2019} explain, the method of \citet{Goeman/Solari:2011} is equivalent to a method in \citet{Genovese/Wasserman:2004}.
+Appendix~\ref{app:GWGS} makes connections with Goeman and Solari's \citeyr{Goeman/Solari:2011local} work explicit.
+As \citet[Supplementary material]{Hemerik/etal:2019} explain, the method of \citet{Goeman/Solari:2011local} is equivalent to a method in \citet{Genovese/Wasserman:2004}.
 Appendix~\ref{app:boosting} points out the importance of generalized Bayes factors.
 Finally, Appendix~\ref{app:truth} summarizes results of further biomedical studies related to the dataset that we use in Section~\ref{sec:empirical}.